stevearrants/style-guide/docs/pronouns.md

 In a sentence, *that* introduces an essential clause.
 If you remove  *that* and the clause that follows, the sentence doesn't make sense.

-### Correct
-- For the directory, provide the path that you want Design Studio to use as a working directory.
+Correct: For the directory, provide the path that you want Design Studio to use as a working directory.

 *Which* introduces a nonessential clause.
 If you remove *which* and the clause that follows, the sentence still makes sense, although it is less detailed.

-### Correct
-- Cloud Studio uses the `jitterbit.conf` file, which is essential for proper operation.
+Correct: Cloud Studio uses the `jitterbit.conf` file, which is essential for proper operation.

 When referring to a person, use *who* instead of *that*.